Shuttle used to supply the space station is damaged as future trips are put on hold

 In March, Northrop Grumman had informed NASA of damage to the container carrying the module.
 After assessing the impacts, they determined there had also been damage to the module.

-NASA had announced plans to adjust the cargo manifest on the agency’s next resupply mission on a SpaceX Dragon spacecraft in April, adding more supplies and food to ensure there are sufficient reserves on board.
+NASA announced plans to adjust the cargo manifest for the agency’s next resupply mission on a SpaceX Dragon spacecraft in April, adding more supplies and food to ensure there are sufficient reserves on board.

 Right now, there is enough food on the space station to continue at normal rates of consumption for approximately four to five months without adjustments to meal planning, assuming the April resupply flight goes off without a hitch and normal crew rotation flights.
 The space station stocks about 3.8 pounds of food per astronaut per day, according to The Economic Times.